 ICWSM, now in its fifteenth year, has become one of the premier venues for computational social science, and previous years of ICWSM have featured papers, posters, and demos that draw upon network science, machine learning, computational linguistics, sociology, communication, and political science.
 The uniqueness of the venue and the quality of submissions have contributed to a rapidly growing conference, and a competitive acceptance rate of approximately 20% for full-length research papers published in the proceedings by the Association for the Advancement of Artificial Intelligence (AAAI).

-Building on the successes in previous years, in addition to the usual program of contributed talks, posters, and demos, ICWSM-2021 will also hold a dedicated day of workshops and tutorials on June 7th, 2021.
+ICWSM-2021 was held virtually from June 8 - 10, with a dedicated program of contributed talks, posters, and demos, and a dedicated day of workshops and tutorials held on June 7th, 2021.

 Social Science and Sociophysics Track